How does a sales funnel work?

 • Friction points: At what exact point do they abandon the process?
 What is failing there?

-• The effectiveness of your actions: Which channels bring you better leads?
-Which messages actually work to move them toward purchase?
+• The effectiveness of your actions: Which channels bring you the best leads?
+Which messages really work to move them toward purchase?

 A well-defined funnel is not simply a marketing tactic; it is the engine that drives a predictable sales process.
-It aligns marketing and sales teams in the same direction, ensuring that every email, every call, and every ad has a clear purpose.
+It gets marketing and sales teams rowing in the same direction, ensuring that every email, every call, and every ad has a clear purpose.

-Patience and follow-up are critical in this game.
-In fact, it is estimated that more than 70% of sales close after five or more touchpoints.
-This makes it clear that we need a system to keep track of every interaction, and that is exactly what a strong funnel provides.
-If you want more data, you can review this analysis from The Funnel Box.
+Patience and follow-up are crucial in this game.
+In fact, it is estimated that more than 70% of sales close after five or more contacts.
+That makes it clear that we need a system to avoid losing track, and that is exactly what a good funnel provides.
+If you want to see more data, you can take a look at this analysis from The Funnel Box.

-This methodology is especially valuable in B2B, where sales cycles are usually much longer and more complex.
-To better understand how this piece fits into the broader puzzle, you can explore our guides on digital marketing strategies.
+This methodology is pure gold in the B2B world, where sales cycles tend to be much longer and more complex.
+To better understand how this piece fits into the bigger picture, you can explore our guides on digital marketing strategies.

-To truly understand what a sales funnel is, it helps to picture it as a journey we design for future customers.
+To truly understand what a sales funnel is, it is best to imagine it as a journey we design for our future customers.
 This journey has four key stops, each with its own purpose.
-It is not about pushing for a sale, but about guiding buyers and delivering the right value at the right moment.
+It is not about pushing for the sale, but about guiding, providing the right value at the right time.

 Stage 1: Attraction (TOFU - Top of the Funnel)

-This is the top of the funnel—the entry point.
-Here, your mission is not to sell, but to capture the attention of a broad audience.
-These are people who do not know you yet, but who have a problem or need that your company can solve.
+This is the mouth of the funnel, the entry point.
+Here your mission is not to sell, but to capture the attention of a very broad audience.
+These are people who do not know you yet, but who have a problem or a need that, by chance, you can solve.

-Content at this stage should be purely educational and broad.
-Think blog posts that answer common questions, infographics that are highly shareable, or short, direct social media videos.
-The objective is simple: position yourself as a reference in your market and spark enough curiosity for them to want to learn more.
+Content at this stage should be purely educational and general.
+Think of blog articles that answer frequently asked questions, infographics that get shared on their own, or short, direct videos for social media.
+The goal is simple: to be seen as a reference in your industry and spark their curiosity so they want to learn more.

 Stage 2: Consideration (MOFU - Middle of the Funnel)

-Great.
+Good.
 You have captured their interest, and those anonymous visitors are now leads.
-They are in the consideration stage, where they begin actively evaluating different solutions to their problem.
-Naturally, your company is one of the options.
+They are now in the consideration stage, a point where they begin actively evaluating the different solutions to their problem.
+And your company, of course, is one of the candidates.

 At this point, it is time to go deeper.
-Content must be more specific and detailed.
-This is the ideal moment to offer webinars, comparison guides, case studies, or downloadable ebooks.
-You are helping potential customers better understand their own problem and see how your solution compares with others.
+The content needs to be more specific and detailed.
+It is the perfect moment to offer webinars, comparison guides, case studies, or downloadable ebooks.
+You are helping your prospect better understand their own problem and see how your solution fits against others.

 Stage 3: Decision (BOFU - Bottom of the Funnel)

-The prospect has done their homework, compared options, and is one step away from deciding.
-At this stage—the bottom of the funnel—your sole objective is to convince them that your solution is clearly the best option on the table.
+The prospect has already done their homework, compared options, and is one step away from making a decision.
+At this stage, the bottom of the funnel, your only goal is to convince them that your solution is, without question, the best option on the table.

 Content here should be direct and focused on your product or service.
-Personalized demos, free trials, customer testimonials, and clear pricing tables are your strongest assets.
-The goal is to remove the final barriers and objections that delay purchase.
+Personalized demos, free trials, customer testimonials, and clear pricing tables are your best allies.
+It is about removing the final barriers and objections that are holding back the purchase.

 At this final stage, personalization is everything.
 Your prospect no longer wants generic information; they need to know exactly how your offer will solve their problem and what results they can expect.